technomancy/leiningen/TUTORIAL.md

         `-- myproject
             `-- core_test.clj

-Here we've got a README, a src/ directory containing your project's implementation, a test/ directory, and a project.clj file which describes your project to Leiningen.
+Here we've got your project's README, a src/ directory containing implementation code, a test/ directory, and a project.clj file which describes your project to Leiningen.
 The src/myproject/core.clj file corresponds to the myproject.core namespace.